strakers/site-welcometosuperville/README.md

 # welcometosuperville
-Another wedding website with admin backend (with RSVP functionality) for a classy couple
+A wedding website (with RSVP functionality) for a classy couple